 5. Enjoy your very own embellished boots at a fraction of department store prices!

+These same techniques can be used for slouchy boots, high boots, and combat boots.
+Who knew it was so easy to embellish boots, right?
+Making your own decorated boots is a great way to add style and customize your outfit with minimal expense.
 This simple diy project is such a great way to restyle an old pair of boots or give a cheap pair of boots a really expensive designer look.
 Do you think you will try this DIY embellished boots tutorial?
 Will you use rhinestones, studs, or some other embellishments?

 DIY Embellished Hand Towel Craft